Ramsey Island: Nature reserve

 Owned and managed by the Royal Society for the Protection of Birds (RSPB), the island has spectacular bird cliffs, coastal scenery and heathland.
 It is one of the best sites in Wales to see choughs, which are attracted by an ample supply of dung beetles.

 Other breeding species include ravens, common buzzards, peregrines, northern wheatears, gulls, auks, Manx shearwaters, razorbills and guillemots.

 Ramsey has the most important grey seal breeding colony in southern Britain, with over 400 seal pups born each autumn.
 In October 2017 the remnants of Hurricane Ophelia were responsible for some 90 seal pup deaths.

 With a permanent population of just two human residents, the RSPB Warden and Assistant Warden who live in a farmhouse there, the island is otherwise uninhabited.
 Tourist boats sail around the island and a ferry service run by Thousand Islands Expeditions operates from Easter to 31 October from St Davids Lifeboat Station on the mainland.

 Ramsey Sound

 The waters around the island have significant tidal effects, and tidal waterfalls occur between The Bitches.
 The asymmetrical underwater flow can be 3.8 m/s northward (flood) and 1.9 m/s southward (ebb), with some turbulence.

 The sound reaches some 66 m deep, although a tidal island called Horse Rock protrudes from the water at low tide; the name of the rock was recorded as early as 1583, on an Elizabethan map.

 A 400 kW tidal power turbine project was planned from 2014 and the first turbine of three was installed in December 2015.
+Unfortunately the turbine developed faults shortly after installation, and the developer Tidal Energy Ltd was placed into administration in October 2016.

 Ramsey Island is surrounded by a number of smaller islands, islets and rock clusters, including: